Raiza-D/ma-chere-amie/README.md

 ## Ma Ch&#232;re Amie 🎂

-A landing page doubling as a digital birthday card for a friend's 30th birthday.
+A landing page celebrating a friend's 30th birthday.

 The page contains a Carousel displaying select photos from past events.
 The project was built using `React.js` as a way to further practice my skills using this Front-End JavaScript library.